SUGGESTED PACKING LIST

 - Good, well worn-in hiking boots

-- Trekking poles & protective tip covers (optional for travelers not trekking, recommended for those who are)
+- Trekking poles & protective tip covers – you can rent these in Cusco or bring your own (optional for travelers not trekking, recommended for those who are)

 - If you’re doing water activities, such as rafting for stand-up paddle boarding, you should bring clothes you can get wet and sandals with a heel strap for the water.